 - F. Throughout all phases of design, the Designer shall implement a thorough review process involving both design and construction personnel.
-The Designer shall include a review program of the plans and specifications to assure that local concerns are addressed, and regulatory requirements are met. - G. The Designer shall use, prepare, and submit the Erosion and Sediment Control Plan Technical Review Checklist for each design phase.
+The Designer shall include a review program of the plans and specifications to assure that local concerns are addressed and regulatory requirements are met. - G. The Designer shall ensure that all BMP's and other elements of the plan comply with and fulfill the requirements of the ILR10 permit including, but not limited to, prohibitions on non-stormwater discharges, discharges into receiving waters with an approved TMDL, controls measures (erosion and sediment controls, stabilization practices, structural practices, use of treatment chemicals, BMPs for impaired waters, pollution prevention, other controls and post-construction stormwater management), natural buffers and maintenance. - H. The Designer shall use, prepare and submit the Erosion and Sediment Control Plan Technical Review Checklist for each design phase.

-The Illinois Tollway Supplemental Specifications Section 280, Special Provision 111-Erosion and Sediment Control, Standard K1 Drawings, and Section M Base Sheets are available to the Designer.
+The Illinois Tollway Supplemental Specifications Section 280, Special Provision 111-Erosion and Sediment Control, Standard K1 Drawings and Section M Base Sheets are available to the Designer.
 The most current versions shall be obtained from the Illinois Tollway's website and WBPM system.
 Also see the Illinois Urban Manual for additional practice standards for erosion and sedimentation control.
-For further guidance see Appendix 2 for the EPA's Stormwater Phase Il Final Rule, Small Construction Program Overview.
+For further guidance see Appendix 2 for the EPA's Stormwater Phase II Final Rule, Small Construction Program Overview.